Term Life Insurance Quotes

 - International travel

-Each one of these questions regarding your health history and lifestyle helps insurance underwriters to determine the overall risk profile you have to the insurance company.
+Each of these questions regarding your health history and lifestyle helps insurance underwriters determine your overall risk profile to the insurance company.
 The higher risk you are in their eyes, the higher your premiums will likely be.

 How long does it take for an underwriter to make an underwriting decision?